Great! We'll call you.

 EIS as an effective tool for inheritance tax relief

-EIS offers this advantage, providing 100% relief from IHT on qualifying investments held for at least two years.
+EIS offers this advantage, in essence providing 100% relief from IHT on qualifying investments held for at least two years.
 Under current rules, if shares qualify for EIS relief, they effectively qualify for BPR, which makes EIS a two-pronged approach for tax planning.
 The primary benefit is that EIS investments are IHT-exempt after only two years, thus falling under BPR rules.
 Investors can contribute up to £1 million annually into EIS and even extend this limit to £2 million if investing in knowledge-intensive companies.

 The EIS competitive advantage